128technology/docs/docs/config_command_guide.md

 ## `configure authority router location`

-A descriptive location for this SSR.
+A descriptive location for this 128T router.

 #### Usage